The Lively Blog

 7. How do commuter benefits work?

 Pre tax and employer-funded commuter benefits each work a little differently.
 For pre tax commuter benefit accounts, employers choose their benefits administrator, decide if they would like to contribute to the account, and offer employees the opportunity to participate in these benefits at any time of the year.
-If employees decide they want to participate, they will also choose how much they want to contribute to their commuter benefit account each month (up to the 2024 IRS limit of $315 per month, minus any employer contribution).
+If employees decide they want to participate, they will also choose how much they want to contribute to their commuter benefit account each month (up to the monthly IRS limit, minus any employer contribution).
 The employer will then take the appropriate amount from each paycheck, and deposit any contribution on their end into the account.
 Once employees incur an eligible commuting expense, they can complete their benefits administrator’s process for reimbursement or use a commuter benefit debit card (if available) on any eligible expense .

 For employer-funded, pre-tax commuter benefit accounts, employers will choose a benefits administrator and design their commuter benefits plans.
 That will include choosing the types of commuter benefits they would like to reimburse for and how much will be allocated to each employee’s account.
 Employers will give their employees the opportunity to participate in the benefit during open enrollment.
 Unlike the pre-tax account, this type of account would be fully funded by the Employer and would not have the option to have Employee contributions.
 Employees who choose to participate will complete the benefit administrator’s required process for reimbursement once they have incurred an eligible expense.
 Employees will pay income taxes on any expense reimbursements they receive.